- How to include COVID’s impact on your business valuation.

 The bottom line is, whenever possible, try to discount COVID from the valuation of a business.

-Still, you should always strive to understand the impact the pandemic had on the business because every company is slightly different.
-So you should be aware of the impacts and whether you think they should affect the value of the business.
+Still, you should always strive to understand the pandemic's impact on the business because every company is slightly different.
+So, you should be aware of the impacts and whether you think they should affect the value of the business.

 If the COVID period proves to be a good year, many sellers will insist it remains in the valuation.
 If the same period was a bad year for the business, the seller will often insist on removing it from the valuation.

 COVID-19 will have a long-lasting impact on all of our lives.
 It has overturned many of the norms we took for granted and caused economic turmoil worldwide, from where we work to how we value businesses.

 As we said earlier, each business is different.
 Still, you should be aware of how COVID may have impacted the price – positively or negatively – and be able to explain your findings.

 By looking into COVID’s impact on the business valuation, you should also begin to understand how all different aspects of the business interrelate.
 This will provide you with deeper insight into the business so that you can make an educated offer based on fundamentals.

 Acquira’s training includes valuation calculators that will allow you to weigh the impact of COVID on any business you’re looking at.
 Those are included in our Accelerator Program, which is designed to help you find and acquire a business in half the time it would normally take.
 To learn how we can help you on your own acquisition journey, schedule a call today through the form below:

 - Whenever possible, discount COVID-19 from your valuation.